ninegene/bootstrap/README.md

 #### Search text within files
 * `:Ack [options] {pattern} [{directory}]`
-* In Ack auickfix window:
+* In Ack quickfix window:
   * `o`    to open (same as enter)
   * `go`   to preview file (open but maintain focus on ack.vim results)
   * `t`    to open in new tab